Cheyenne Photos

 Herbert N. Boyd was in the wholesale cigar and candy business.
 He also operated three retail stores in Cheyenne at 18th and Carey, 221 W. Sixteenth, and 308 W. Seventeenth, as well as stores in Sidney, Neb., Greeley, Colo., and Ft.
 Collins, Colo.
 The H. N. Boyd Investment Company survived until the late 1990's.

-Next page, Cheyenne Transcontinental Airport.
+Next page, The Cheyenne Indians Baseball.